Visiting the Taj Mahal and Rajasthan Independently

 This itinerary for visiting the Taj Mahal and Rajasthan is an alternative to India's famous Golden Triangle tourist circuit.

-Whilst you can find a huge amount of tours taking you around this area of India (and charging you a pretty penny) - if you prefer independent travel like me, I've got you!
+Whilst you can find a huge amount of tours taking you around this area of India (and charging you a pretty penny) - if you prefer independent travel like me, I've got you covered!

-In this version I choose to high-tail it out of Delhi pretty swiftly, and spend more time traversing through Rajasthan; a state in the northwest of India that shares the Thar Desert with neighbouring Pakistan.
+In this itinerary I choose to high-tail it out of Delhi pretty swiftly, and spend more time traversing through Rajasthan; a state in the Northwest of India that shares the Thar Desert with neighbouring Pakistan.

-It is known for colourful clothes, camels, forts and palaces... but there is so much more to it than that!
+Rajasthan is known for its colourful clothes, camels, forts, and palaces, but there is so much more to it than that!

 CONTENTS